 The entire tour (although you are really on your own) takes about 4 hours.
 Because of timed entry, there is never a pressing crowd.
 Halfway through, there is a cafe to stop and enjoy a Butterbeer, along with Muggle food, British-style: hamburgers, sandwiches, salads, and soups.
 Bakery items and Butterbeer ice cream, too.
 A cafe in the entrance area serves breakfast items, light lunch food, and an afternoon tea for two.

 Get there from London from Euston Station in a little more than one hour: Train (20 min) Walk (10 min) Bus (6 min) Walk (15 min).
 Or…find a tour company to transport you there and back–and book your ticket.
-That’s what I did: Viator charges about $104 for the trip, including admission.
+That’s what I did: Viator, an online tour clearinghouse, charges about $110 for the trip (2020 price) including admission.
 (Food, drinks, and your own wand are at your own expense.)
 It’s a full day trip, and all you have to do is show up at Euston Station.

 More places to go: